 It usually occurs depreciatively in negative contexts, as not to have both oars in the water and variants.

-—Cf. also ‘a sandwich short of a picnic’ and other phrases meaning ‘stupid’ or crazy’.
+—Cf. also a sandwich short of a picnic and white ants.

 This phrase to have both oars in the water refers to the necessity of dipping both the oars into the water to keep a rowing boat steady and steer it in a straight line—as illustrated by the following paragraph from The Franklin Evening Star (Franklin, Indiana) of Saturday 30th April 1927: